jetthoughts/jt.github.io/_posts/blog/2014-10-24-run-tests-against-multiple-ruby-versions-on-circleci.markdown

     #....
 {% endhighlight %}

-Let's add other options to specify what JVM should use and Jruby options
+Let's add other options to specify what JVM should use and Jruby options:

 {% highlight ruby linenos=table %}
 machine: